 Habitat Degradation

 The main threats to aquatic habitats in the Mid-Coast include reduction in stream complexity, barriers to fish passage, reduced water quality, and reduced water quantity or alterations in streamflow.
 Specific factors influencing regional habitat quality and decline of salmon include ocean conditions, land use practices, landslides, fish hatcheries, and major flood events.
-Human-induced factors, such as habitat degradation, water diversions, land use practices, and artificial propagation, have contributed to the decline of coho salmon.
+Human-induced factors, such as habitat degradation, water diversions, land use practices, and artificial propagation, have contributed to the decline of coho salmon as well as other species.
 Reduced amount and complexity of habitat, degraded water quality, and blocked/impaired fish passage, and uncertainty that there is an adequate combination of voluntary and regulatory mechanisms to ensure success are limiting factors.
-Salmon populations in streams with water quantity or water quality limitations, or simplified stream channels, may be more sensitive to further habitat degradations that result in additional stress.
+Salmon populations in streams with water quantity or water quality limitations, or simplified stream channels, are more sensitive to further habitat degradations that result in additional stress.